The Dead (Higson novel): Plot

-In the street, they are ambushed by adults whom the three boys manage to kill, but as they do a victory dance for killing the rather large group (as revealed by the book), Greg appears and kills Bam with a meat cleaver to the head.
-In the book, its noted that Greg was seen before far off, but the boys couldn't identify him.
-They therefore dismiss him.
+In the street, the group are ambushed by adults whom the three boys manage to kill, but as they do a victory dance for killing the rather large group, Greg appears and kills Bam with a meat cleaver to the head.
 He then slashes Jack's chest open and cuts the side of Ed's face from forehead to chin.
-Greg is about to finish off Ed, but Greg flees, wailing with horror when Ed mentions Liam's name aloud, upon seeing that the bundle in Greg's other hand was Liam's body.
+Greg is about to finish off Ed, but flees when Ed mentions Liam's name aloud.
 Ed drags a fading Jack to his home and tries to heal his friend's wounds.
 However, Jack is beyond repair.
 Ed takes Jack to his bedroom and keeps him company throughout the night with him.
 In the morning, Ed finds Jack has died from his injuries.
 Ed cremates his friend by burning the entire house down, and heads back to the museum under a spreading cloud of smoke and ash emanating from a large fire they'd seen earlier in South London.

-Soon, Ed is ambushed again by adults, only to be rescued by David and his group (before they took residence at Buckingham Palace).
+Soon, Ed is ambushed again by adults, only to be rescued by David and his group.
 Together, they all travel to the museum.
-David warns Ed that the fire is spreading northward, towards the museum, and the museum group should relocate.
+David warns Ed that the fire is spreading towards the museum, and the group should relocate.
 At the museum, Ed manages to stitch his cheek, leaving him with a large scar.
 He confronts Frederique, who has escaped captivity by gnawing off her own thumb to slip out of her handcuffs.
 Ed defeats her and, against Jordan's advice to kill her so she won't kill someone else, manages to banish her into the streets.
-Ed holds council with David and Jordan, with Ed and David deciding to move to North London away from the oncoming fire.
+Ed holds council with David and Jordan, with Ed and David deciding to move to North London.
 Jordan decides to stay in the museum with his original group.